 The result is that visitors today can explore a most wonderfully preserved settlement.
 It’s a completely different experience to the stately charm of the mansion houses of Syros’ main town, Ermoupoli.

 To meander through the cobblestone streets of Upper Syros (as the name translates) is to uncover the medieval and Catholic character introduced by the Venetians from the 13th century, within a setting that is also Cycladic.
-Still dominating the highest point of the town is the Catholic Cathedral of Agios Georgios (or San Giorgis).
+Still dominating the highest point of the town is the Catholic Cathedral of San Georgio.
 On clear days you can see the islands of Tinos, Delos, Paros and Naxos.

 You can spend hours exploring bougainvillea-filled courtyards, tiny churches, quaint little tavernas and shops, and perfectly maintained balconies and front doors.
 And there are numerous historical stops you can make along the way.